golanlevin/60-212/2026/syllabus/README.md

 > 1. You do not need to be perfect, but you do need to participate reliably.
 > 2. The *minimum requirements for passing* are that you must substantially complete at least 8 of the 10 assignment sets, and you may not ghost more than two class sessions.

 To a first approximation, your grade in this course is based straightforwardly on your **basic professionalism** in completing work and attending class.
 The policies below deliberately allow for an occasional bad week, missed deadline, or communication failure without penalty.
 Repeated failures to participate, however, have steep consequences.
-These grading policies consider three independent dimensions of your professionalism:
+These grading policies address three independent shortcomings of professionalism:

 * **Forgone work:** Did you substantially complete the assigned work?
 * **Post-crit submission:** Was your work ready when the class was there to examine it?